 Firstly take some time to practice holding your breath and submerging.
 Not swimming at all, but remaining in one place in the pool, feet on the floor if necessary.

-The important thing here is to take a big enough breath in to allow you to hold it for a few seconds.
+The important thing here is to take a big enough breath to allow you to hold it for a few seconds.
 So, take a large breath, as if you’re about to blow out the candles on a cake, and hold it all in.

-Keep practicing until it becomes second nature.
+Keep practising until it becomes second nature.

 My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.